huggingface/huggingface_hub/docs/README.md

 If you are interested in accelerated inference and/or higher volumes of requests and/or a SLA, please contact us at `clara at huggingface.co`.

+## What technology do you use to power the inference API?

+The API is built on top of our [Pipelines](https://huggingface.co/transformers/main_classes/pipelines.html) feature.

+On top of Pipelines and depending on the model type, we build a number of production optimizations like:
+- compiling models to optimized intermediary representations (e.g. [ONNX](https://medium.com/microsoftazure/accelerate-your-nlp-pipelines-using-hugging-face-transformers-and-onnx-runtime-2443578f4333)),
+- maintaining a Least Recently Used cache ensuring that the most popular models are always loaded,
+- scaling the underlying compute infrastructure on the fly depending on the load constraints.

 ## Can I write \\( \LaTeX \\) in my model card?

 Yes, we use the [KaTeX](https://katex.org/) math typesetting library to render math formulas server-side,